trillek-team/trillek-vcomputer-module/README.md

 Plus you can control if you wish release or debug building using `-DCMAKE_BUILD_TYPE=Release` or `-DCMAKE_BUILD_TYPE=Debug` flag in cmake.

+In windows, you should add the "-g" parameter with the apropiated generator for VS2013 (you can get the list running cmake --help), or you can use the CMake GUI.
+With this, you can generate VS2013/4 project/solution files that you can open and compile.

 ### EMSCRIPTEN
+Emscripten compilation has not been rewrite/checked yet with the new version.
+Expect it to fail.

   cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Platform/Emscripten.cmake -DEMSCRIPTEN_ROOT_PATH=/usr/bin/ ..
   make